SarveshPrabhu90/Melodi-AI/OpenAI_POC/README.md

-# OpenAI API Quickstart - Python example app
+# OpenAI API POC

-This repository contains the POC for OpenAI models.
+This repository contains the POC for the following OpenAI models.

 1. Text-davinci-003
 2. Text-babbage-001